PARTNERS IN MISSION: Our direct-giving scheme

 Our Partners In Mission scheme provides an opportunity to support God’s global mission at a grassroots level through direct-giving.

-We have twelve programmes around the world for you to choose from, with 100 per cent of your donations helping the local Anglican Church to fund that programme.
+We have eight programmes around the world for you to choose from, with 100 per cent of your donations helping the local Anglican Church to fund that programme.

 The programme has been designed so that either churches or individual givers can participate.